 Executive leaders and business owners who are about to lay off a workforce are likely to face many negative consequences that could include instances of gun violence, similar to what occurred in Ontario.
 Protective agents and close protection bodyguards offer an immediate solution to threats of violence, but the risks do not stop there.
 After an especially difficult and high-risk termination, employees may return to the job site several weeks later to partake in violence.
 At other times, a disgruntled worker may target business leaders and other managers at home or during public appearances.

-Workplace Violence Solutions by AFIMAC
+Workplace Security Solutions by AFIMAC Global

 During these difficult times, many businesses should be planning for the worst, especially if they are going to conduct layoffs.
 AFIMAC has worked closely alongside many Fortune 500 companies across North America, Mexico, and South America to address concerns tied to workplace violence and high-risk terminations.
 More importantly, AFIMAC can also provide pre- and post-termination surveillance to mitigate violence and prevent it before it happens.
 AFIMAC predicts incidents of gun violence before they happen with social media and online threat assessments.
 These tools can monitor publicly available information and assess the risks of individuals who have been recently laid off.
 AFIMAC’s high-risk termination support is comprehensive in its nature, with security resources capable of being dispatched on short notice.